 Therefore, when designing your site ensure that all elements load promptly.
 This doesn’t mean that you can’t have big beautiful images, there are tools and plugins to assist with this issue.
 A good web developer knows how to design an aesthetically pleasing e-commerce website that loads directly.

-4) Images and Layout
+4) Photos and Layout

-Images are extremely important on an e-commerce site.
+Product images are extremely important on an e-commerce site.
 Customers rely on the images to help them decide whether the product is what they are looking for and if it is good quality.
 Avoid blurry or pixelated images, or as mentioned above images that take too long to load.
 Instead, aim to have clear photos with a plain background that have been compressed to load quickly.
 If possible have several images of each product from varying angles for customers to see.

 Plan your page layout carefully; there are lots of ways to display your products in a concise and appealing way, so choose one that suits your product.